skamranahmed/skamranahmed/README.md

 ### Hi there, I'm Kamran 👋

-## I'm a Student, Developer, and Sci-fi fam!
+## I'm a Student, Developer, and a Sci-fi fan!
 - 🤖  I’m currently doing a Chatbot Developer Internship
 - 💻  I’m looking to collaborate with other content creators
 - 🔥  2020 Goals: Learn more about Software Development Cycle